 But they can also be used in ecommerce shops or on blog posts to compare & contrast different items.
 And instead of coding your own table from scratch it’s much easier to use a WordPress table plugin to help with this laborious task.

-So to help you create some great tables in WordPress, I’ve curated the top 10 best comparison table plugins featuring both free & paid options.
-No matter what your budget is or why you need a comparison table I guarantee you’ll find something in this list.
+So to help you create some great tables in WordPress, we’ve curated the top 10 best comparison table plugins featuring both free & paid options.
+No matter what your budget is or why you need a comparison table we guarantee you’ll find something in this list.

 First up is a well-kept plugin called Easy Pricing Tables.
 This plugin has a preponderance of 5-star reviews and it’s frequently updated to support the latest version of WordPress.